greiginsydney/Homebridge-cbus-installer/SETUP.md

 36. The script will now move some of the supporting files from the repo to their final homes, and edit some of the default config in the Pi.

-It will output its progress to the screen:
+It will output its progress to the screen.
+You'll see it's gone with "19P" which is my network name:
 ```txt
 pi@raspberrypi:~ $ sudo -E ./setup.sh step2
 >> Assuming project name = 19P, and setting C-Gate project.start & project.default values accordingly.